therealabela/chromebookcrostini-dockerinstall-script/README.md

-# Docker Script | Linux Debian
+# Docker Script | Linux
-A simple Debian Script that lets you install Docker easily using a short command that is easy to understand to a Linux user.
+A simple Script that lets you install Docker easily using a short command that is easy to understand to a Linux user.

 ## How to install
 First, paste your .sh into your "Linux Files" folder.